ianmatic/Deluge/Deluge/Deluge Build/README.txt

-Objects/colors:
+#### NOTE BEFORE PLAY ####
+When launching the game, launch in Ultra settings to prevent non-framelocked bugs.
+Use the mouse to navigate the main menu and the keys denoted below to move the player.

+#### OBJECTS/COLORS ####
-Yellow and red moving blocks are enemies
+Yellow and red moving blocks are enemies.
-Green non-moving object is a NPC
+Green non-moving object is a NPC.
-Red glowing block is a chest
+Red glowing block (back right) is a chest.
-Purple object is the player
+Purple object is the player.
-Blue block is spawn point
+Blue block is the spawn point.
-Red block is level exit (end point)
+Red block is the level exit (end point).

-Blue tiles in combat are the tiles that the player will hit when they attack, so any enemies on those tiles will take damage
+Highlighted blue tiles in combat are the tiles that the player will hit when they attack.
+Any enemies on those tiles will take damage.

-CONTROLS
+#### CONTROLS ####
+General:
 P - Pause/Unpause

 Exploration: